Where do you get your website images from?

 If you feel you can’t afford a stock photo account…

-It keeps changing, so I will try to keep it updated.
+It keeps changing, so I do my best to keep this list updated.

-So, as we say in Norway: “Keep your tongue straight in your mouth” (meaning concentrate hard so that you don’t do a mistake! 😉 )
+So, as we say in Norway: “Keep your tongue straight in your mouth” (meaning: Concentrate hard so that you don’t make a mistake! 😉 )

 Need help with your content in terms of what to write and what to put where?
 A good start is my Website Planner to get an overall picture of what your website needs.